ClusterHQ/flocker/docs/gettinginvolved/infrastructure/packaging.rst

 There are meta-packages which contain the yum repository definitions for `archive.clusterhq.com`.

-..
-XXX This should be a Python script with tests which can be run on the :doc:`Flocker development machine <vagrant>`, see :issue:`1530`.

 To build and upload these packages, set up `gsutil` with S3 credentials on a machine with the operating system for which the package is for.
 Go to the relevant directory in :file:`admin/release-packaging` and run: